Please screenshot this page and send it to info@mim-essay.com

 MIT Sloan MBA: Flexible and Tech-Driven

 MIT Sloan MBA is a two-year full-time program.
-The program begins with a Core semester that covers leadership, economics, data, operations, organizational processes.
+The program begins with a Core semester that covers leadership, economics, data, operations, and organizational processes.
 After the core, students choose electives and can cross-register in other MIT departments (engineering, computer science, data, etc.).

 Harvard MBA: Case-Based and Leadership-Focused